Travel Katie Vandergriff Travel Katie Vandergriff

 The Globe-Trotting Photographer

-When Houston was born, every doctor that appeared had worse news: unable to breath, jaundice, low muscle tone, hole in his heart, open heart surgery, Down syndrome.
+When Houston was born, every doctor that appeared had worse news: unable to breathe, jaundice, low muscle tone, hole in his heart, open heart surgery, Down syndrome.
 Each specialist cited their own long list of things he might never do.
 They never imagined by the age of 22 he would travel to 48 of the United States and to 26 countries.

 It was late in the day as we climbed the hill to Montmartre.
 Snow had been swirling most of the day.
 But, tiny bits of blue now peeked through the moody clouds.